-Customer experience is the differentiator in today’s market.
-Find out how to make it work for your business by:
+We hear a lot about how customer experience is the differentiator in today’s market.
+We’ll explore what it is and how to make it work for your business by:

 - Defining your customer experience, minus the fluff